6 ingredient Peanut Butter Ice Cream Pie that’s lightened-up. Go ahead, have another slice!

 You’ve just made the easiest lightened-up ice cream pie in the world.
 Peanut Butter Style.

 Serves 12-14.
-Keep chilled in the freezer up until you serve the pie.
 I do not know the nutritional information of this recipe.

 - 2 cups reduced fat Oreos (about 18 Oreos)